 People using heroin will likely exhibit characteristic signs of heroin use.
 If you think your loved one is hiding heroin use, look for these signs:

 - Pinpoint pupils: Pupils are the black dots at the center of the eyes.
-The size of pupils adjusts to the light.
+The size of the pupils adjusts to the light.
 For example, if someone flashes light into your eye, your pupil will constrict (get smaller or pinpoint), so the light appears less bright.
 Heroin causes the pupils to constrict even when they should not, like in a dark room.

 - Sleepiness: Heroin causes people to act very sleepy, and they might appear drowsy if they are currently on heroin.